 Since 2022 the largest product sections under GSP are chemical products.
 Fibres and fabrics made of silk, wool, and cotton as well as articles of plastics also represent a great portion of all eligible products.
 Product sections in which preferences are currently underutilised are mineral products.
 In these sections, not even 15% of products eligible for preferential market access are imported using GSP preferences.
 This is also valid for animal and vegetable fats and oils, where currently no preferences are used.

-The Republic of Uzbekistan (Uzbekistan) is the newest GSP+ beneficiary.
+Uzbekistan is the newest GSP+ beneficiary.
 The significant opening and reform efforts since 2016 have had overall a positive effect on compliance with international standards.
 The Uzbek authorities have positively engaged with GSP+ and the commitment to effectively implement the relevant international conventions.
 Shortcomings, nonetheless, remain and worrying backtracking has been noted particularly in civil and political rights.
 These issues will have to be addressed to ensure Uzbekistan continues to comply with GSP+ requirements.

 Civil society space, freedom of expression and association